Fighting for Justice Since 1845

 1847

-WPA opens the nation’s first halfway house for girls and women released from prison.
+WPA opens Hopper Home, the nation’s first halfway house for girls and women released from prison.
+There, they participate in programs that help them improve practical skills and find job placement after release, often in domestic work.

 1887

-Police Matrons Bill is signed into law, after decades of ceaseless lobbying by WPA, to address rampant abuse of incarcerated women.
+The Police Matron's Bill is signed into law after decades of ceaseless lobbying by WPA to protect incarcerated women from abusive practices.

 1929